mehulagg/gitlab_test/doc/user/clusters/applications.md

 [Hashicorp Vault](https://vaultproject.io/) is a secrets management solution which can be used to safely manage and store passwords, credentials, certificates and more.

-Enable Vault in the `.gitlab/managed-apps/config.yaml` file to install it:
+To install Vault, enable it in the `.gitlab/managed-apps/config.yaml` file:

 ```yaml
 vault: